EU delays decision on natural gas price cap, countries still at odds | Headlines

 EU delays decision on natural gas price cap, countries still at odds

-Responding to repeated requests from some countries, the European Commission proposed a price cap last month as the latest EU response to the economic upheaval caused by Russia cutting natural gas deliveries to Europe this year, leading to energy price spikes.
-But with countries deeply divided over the details of the proposed cap, Tuesday's meeting did not yield a final decision - leaving EU energy ministers to try again for an agreement at another meeting on Dec.
-19.
+European Union energy ministers meeting in Brussels on Tuesday failed to strike a final deal on a bloc-wide cap on natural gas prices, after months of debate between countries over whether the measure can ease Europe's energy crisis.

-European Union energy ministers meeting in Brussels on Tuesday failed to strike a final deal on a bloc-wide cap on natural gas prices, after months of infighting over whether the measure can ease Europe's energy crisis.
-Responding to repeated requests from some countries, the European Commission proposed a price cap last month as the latest EU response to the economic upheaval caused by Russia cutting natural gas deliveries to Europe this year, leading to energy price spikes.
+European Union energy ministers meeting in Brussels on Tuesday failed to strike a final deal on a bloc-wide cap on natural gas prices, after months of debate between countries over whether the measure can ease Europe's energy crisis.
+Responding to repeated requests from some countries, the European Commission proposed a gas price cap last month as the latest EU response to the economic upheaval caused by Russia cutting natural gas deliveries to Europe this year, leading to energy price spikes.

-But with countries deeply divided over the details of the proposed cap, Tuesday's meeting did not yield a final decision - leaving EU energy ministers to try again for an agreement at another meeting on Dec.
+But with countries still split over the details of the cap, Tuesday's meeting did not yield a final decision - leaving EU energy ministers to try again for an agreement at another meeting on Dec.
 19. "We have made progress, but we are not done yet.
-Not all questions could be answered today," German Economy Minister Robert Habeck said after the meeting, which overran by hours as country delegates hunted for a compromise.
+Not all questions could be answered today," German Economy Minister Robert Habeck said after the meeting, which overran by hours as ministers hunted for a compromise.

-Czech Industry Minister Josef Sikela, who chaired the meeting, said he had "a good feeling" that countries could reach an agreement on the price level triggering the cap, which he said was the only issue still unresolved.
-"However, it is an extremely fragile balance and this is the first time that we basically try to intervene in the global markets," Sikela said at a news conference.
+Czech Industry Minister Jozef Sikela, who chaired the meeting, said he had "a good feeling" that countries could next week agree the price level for triggering the cap, which he said was the only issue still unresolved.
+"I think we are almost there, but now we need to get together and show that unity is not an empty word," he told a news conference, adding that countries had agreed other details, including that the cap would not initially apply to private gas trades outside energy exchanges.

 "European citizens are in agony, European businesses are closing and Europe has been needlessly debating," Greek Energy Minister Konstantinos Skrekas said on Tuesday ahead of the meeting.
 TECHNICAL DETAILS